FAQs Updated March 31, 2011

 What is it like driving in Cozumel?

-In town, it's a...challenge.
-You'd better be a good driver, because nobody else is.
+In town, let's just say it's a challenge.
+You'd better be a good driver -- because nobody else is.

 Almost all of the streets, except the major ones, are one-way, and they don't always have signs that tell you that.
-Many of the streets, especially downtown, are narrow, and people don't always obey the stop signs (there are few traffic lights).
+Most of the streets, especially downtown, are narrow, and people don't always obey the stop signs (there are few traffic lights).
 Sight lines at corners are usually obscured.
 The challenges are compounded by the numerous scooters driven by locals.
-They don't seem to notice that there are cars on the road.
+They don't seem to get the idea that there are cars on the road.

 Again, your U.S. car insurance is no good in Mexico.
 See above.